interest-protocol/sui-defi/README.md

 - **ipx:** The governance token of Interest Protocol
 - **sui-dollar:** The stable coin of Interest Protocol
 - **library:** It contains utility functions that are used by other modules
-- **movemate:** It contains updated modules from the [movemate](https://github.com/pentagonxyz/movemate) repository to work with latest Sui version
 - **airdrop:** It contains the module to airdrop the IPX governance token to whitelisted accounts
 - **examples:** A myriad of examples on how to interact with various modules